d-miller/d-miller.github.io/_posts/2015-4-20-PNAS-Debate.md

 title: Robust Preference for Female Faculty Applicants
 ---

-I respond to Dr. Zuleyka Zevallos’s critique of the PNAS study on STEM faculty hiring bias by Drs.
+I respond to Dr. Zuleyka Zevallos’s critique of the [PNAS study](http://dx.doi.org/10.1073/pnas.1418878112) on STEM faculty hiring bias by Drs.
 Wendy Williams and Stephen Ceci.
-On April 19th, 2015, I submitted the below text as a comment to [her blog post](http://othersociologist.com/2015/04/16/myth-about-women-in-science/).
-This comment was not published.
+On April 19th, 2015, I submitted the below text as a comment to [her blog post](http://othersociologist.com/2015/04/16/myth-about-women-in-science/), but she did not publish it.

 Zuleyka, thank you for your engaging and well researched perspective.
-On Twitter, you mentioned that you were interested in my take on the study’s methods.
+On Twitter, [you mentioned]() that you were interested in my take on the study’s methods.
 So here are my thoughts.

 I’ll respond to your methodological critiques point-by-point in the same order as you: (a) self-selection bias is a concern, (b) raters likely suspected study’s purpose, and (c) study did not simulate the real world.
 Have I missed anything?
 If so, let me know.
 Then I’ll also discuss the rigor of the peer review process.